Accessibility guide

 CertScore.ai uses automated accessibility checks to surface repeatable WCAG-related issue patterns.

-It groups those findings into structured signal summaries with severity and remediation guidance.
+It groups those findings into structured signal summaries with issue counts and recurring categories.

 That makes the checklist easier to operationalize across one site or a set of websites.